 The portal venous system transmits deoxygenated blood from most of the gastrointestinal tract and gastrointestinal organs to the liver.
 Substance absorbed in the GIT are processed in the liver, hepatocytes receives oxygenated blood via hepatic artery.
-This mixture filter through the sinusoids and collects in a central vein and finally to the heart through the inferior vena cava by hepatic veins.
+This mixture filters through the sinusoids and collects in a central vein and finally to the heart through the inferior vena cava by hepatic veins.

 The portal vein is the most important vein in the portal venous system; it starts its formation close to the level of the second lumbar vertebrae (L2) and it is located in front (anterior) of the inferior vena cava and at the back (posterior) of the neck of the pancreas.
 It is about 8cm long.
 The portal vein is formed by joining of the superior mesenteric vein and the splenic vein.
-It runs upwards and lies behind the bile duct and hepatic artery it also lies anterior to the inferior vena cava.
+It runs upwards and lies behind the bile duct and hepatic artery and it also lies anterior to the inferior vena cava.
 It penetrates in the right border of the lesser omentum and continues upwards in front (anterior) of the epiploic foramen to reach the porta hepatis (transverse fissure on the liver).
 After it reaches the porta hepatis, it bifurcates into a right and left branch which penetrates the liver.

-From the portal vein, the blood is drained into the left and right branches of the portal vein into the left and right side of the liver.
+From the portal vein the blood is drained into the left and right branches of the portal vein into the left and right side of the liver.
 Inside the liver it passes through tiny capillary beds called venous sinusoids of the liver and finally into the hepatic vein which transmits the blood into the inferior vena cava (carries deoxygenated blood to the heart).

-- The anastomosis between the superior rectal veins which are portal veins and the inferior and middle rectal veins which are systemic veins.
+- The anastomosis between the superior rectal veins, which are portal veins, and the inferior and middle rectal veins, which are systemic veins.
 The site of this anastomosis is the upper part of the anal canal.

-- The anastomosis between the intraparenchymal branches of the right division of the portal vein and retroperitoneal veins which are systemic veins and drain into the azygos, hemiazygos and lumbar veins (systemic veins).
+- The anastomosis between the intraparenchymal branches of the right division of the portal vein and retroperitoneal veins (systemic veins) that drain into the azygos, hemiazygos and lumbar veins (systemic veins).
 The site of this anastomosis is the bare area of the liver.

 - The anastomosis between omental and colonic veins (portal veins) with the retroperitoneal veins (systemic veins) in the region of hepatic and splenic flexure.